- Course Information

-The use of technology and educational media continues to become more widespread in all levels of education, as well as training centers for business and industry.
-The E-Learning specialization will train you as a specialist who has the ability to integrate curriculum development, instructional design and course delivery using technology and online learning management systems.
-You will also explore the legal aspects of e-learning; visioning, planning and designing an e-learning environment; and teaching and learning in synchronous and asynchronous environments.
+The use of technology and educational media continues to become more widespread in all levels of education.
+NCU’s Education Specialist (EdS) in E-Learning specialization will provide you the ability to integrate curriculum development, instructional design and course delivery using technology and online learning management systems.
+You will also explore the legal aspects of e-learning, visioning, planning and designing an e-learning environment, as well as analysis of teaching and learning in synchronous and asynchronous online environments.

 General Degree Requirements